United States Regiments & Batteries > Pennsylvania > Infantry > 5th Regiment Pennsylvania Reserves

 1862

 March 10-15 Advance on Manassas, Va.
-Attached to 1st Brigade, 2nd Division, 1st Army Corps, Army of the Potomac
+Attached to 1st Brigade, 2nd Division, 1st Corps, Army of the Potomac

 April 9-19 McDowell’s advance on Falmouth.
 Attached to 1st Brigade, McCall’s Division, Dept. of the Rappahannock